 The first section, The Royal Canal Way, comprising of 22km is open from the Meath County Boundary to Mullingar (Newbrook).

-The second section, comprising of 40km is along the existing disused Mullingar to Athlone railway line, commencing at Newbrook Mullingar and finishing at Garrycastle on the eastern edge of Athlone is open.
+The second section, comprising of 42km is along the existing disused Mullingar to Athlone railway line, commencing at Newbrook Mullingar and finishing at Whitegates in Athlone.

-The final section from Athlone Castle to the Roscommon border is currently paused.
+The final section from Athlone Castle to the Roscommon border and on to Galway City is currently at route selection stage.

 Proposed bridge crossing the River Shannon